10030 words, novelette, REPRINT

 One April day, I came home to find that Mom had left the computer running.
 There had been an email from Ben, with an attachment, and she had left it as a screen saver.
 He’d gone to Arizona for spring break.
 “This was as close as I could get to him,” Ben had written.
 The scene had been shot under a bright blue sky, with red cliffs in the distance.
 There was nothing there, only scrub brush and a dirt road.
 And in the distance, a station wagon moved steadily away from us, a long plume of dust hanging in the still air behind him.

-First published in Asimov’s Science Fiction, July 2012.
+Originally published in Asimov’s Science Fiction, July 2012.